 The story of Cuba & the West cannot be told without sugar.
-It was first discovered in India, that refined sugar could be produced by pressing sugar cane juice.
+It was first discovered in India that refined sugar could be produced by pressing sugar cane juice.
 Muslims became proficient at the process, and spread refined cane sugar to Persia, then Egypt, until eventually reaching Europeans in the Iberian Peninsula.

 Tea had long been brewed in China, and was introduced to a Portuguese contingent in 1516.
 King Charles II of England married Portuguese Princess Catherine of Braganza, who popularized sweetened tea in Britain in the 1660’s.
 Between 1710-70, sugar consumption in Britain increased 5x.
 By the 18th century, sugar was available even to peasants in Europe.

-While Portugal had established hundreds of sugar mills in Brazil by the mid-16th century, and was the world’s leading producer, Spain prioritized their monopoly on trade in the Caribbean, until finally opening ports to international trade in Cuba in 1760.
+While Portugal had established hundreds of sugar mills in Brazil by the mid-16th century, and was the world’s leading producer, Spain prioritized their monopoly on trade in the Caribbean until finally opening ports to international trade in Cuba in 1760.
 This led to massive infrastructure investments, in order to transport an increasing amount of sugar to the ports, which drew interest from American investors.

-England had banned slavery back in 1807, and pressured Spain to do likewise.
+England had banned slavery in 1807 and pressured Spain to do likewise.
 Spain banned slavery domestically in 1811, as well as the sale of slaves in their colonies, but did not enforce the law.
 The threat of abolition, and a looming deadline from Spain, caused a boon in the slave trade in Cuba from 1816-20.
 The prospect of abolition also prompted greedy capitalist plantation owners in Cuba to initiate calls for US annexation, in order to maintain the practice of slavery on the island, as slavery was not abolished in the US until 1865.

 Fulgencio Batista appointed himself Chief of the Armed Forces, and was de-facto ruler of a five-member governing council, until his election as president in 1940.
-The anti-communist Batista was endorsed by the Communist Party, in exchange for his legalizing the party.
-The constitution forbade consecutive presidential terms, and Batista fled to Florida in 1944, following his term in office.
-The US remained heavily interested & invested in Cuba.
-In sugar, in oil, and in minerals.
+The anti-communist Batista was endorsed by the Communist Party in exchange for his legalizing the party.
+The constitution forbade consecutive presidential terms, and Batista fled to Florida in 1944 following his term in office.
+The US remained heavily interested & invested in Cuba – in sugar, in oil, and in minerals.

 1962 was an historic year in US/Cuba relations.
 The year would bring the Cuban Missile Crisis – the closest humanity has yet come to an extinction-level event.
 That same year, the trade embargo was placed upon Cuba, in which the US fines any country, company, or bank who does business with Cuba.
-Also, CIA Operation Northwoods was launched, which included plans to bomb civilians in Miami, sink boats of Cuban refugees, and attempt to frame the communist Cuban government, in order to prompt full invasion.
+Also, CIA Operation Northwoods was launched, which included plans to bomb civilians in Miami, sink boats of Cuban refugees, and attempt to frame the communist Castro regime in order to prompt full invasion.
 Operation Bingo was a plot to frame Cuba for a nonexistent attack on American forces in Guantanamo Bay.
 Operation Dirty Trick was a plan to create false evidence and blame Cuba rather than NASA, should the Mercury space flight, with John Glenn, crash.

-This caused a change of heart for the previously Cold Warring, domino-theorizing Kennedy, who rejected Operation Northwoods & established back-channel communications with Soviet leader Kruschev, whom Kennedy planned to meet after a brief trip to Dallas in 1963, as well as Fidel Castro.
-Kennedy determined that he would put an to end the Cold War, and break the CIA “into a thousand pieces.”
-For this, the CIA regarded Kennedy as a treasonous traitor, and Kennedy was assassinated, we are told by Lee Harvey Oswald, who was a CIA double-agent serving in the Soviet Union, but apparently fell out of favor, and was given a job along Kennedy’s parade route, just before the assassination.
+This caused a change of heart for the previously Cold Warring, domino-theorizing Kennedy, who rejected Operation Northwoods & established back-channel communications with Soviet leader Kruschev, whom Kennedy planned to meet after a brief trip to Dallas in 1963, as well as with Fidel Castro.
+Kennedy determined that he would put an to end the Cold War and break the CIA “into a thousand pieces.”
+For this, the CIA regarded Kennedy as a treasonous traitor, and Kennedy was assassinated, we are told by Lee Harvey Oswald, who was a CIA double-agent serving in the Soviet Union, but apparently fell out of favor and was given a job along Kennedy’s parade route just before the assassination.
 Within weeks, former President Truman (who created the CIA in 1947) wrote an op-ed in the Washington Post, warning that the CIA had gotten out of control.